openshift/openshift-origin-design/designs/developer/operator-virtualization-45/vm-visualization.md

 ## Visualization of virtual machines resources in topology view

 The VM-based resources on the topology view are represented with square shaped nodes.
 The status of the VM is represented through the color of a band that runs along the edge of the node and at the center is the icon for the associated operating system.

-Upon hover, users could see a tooltip on the status band communicating the VM status.
+On hovering over the band representing the VM status, users could see a tooltip showing information about the status.

 ![VM-based resources nodes](img/vm-topology-nodedesign.png)